 The stone sarcophagus desk contains a very cranky lich named Karerak.
 He is the original owner of this dungeon level, and was trapped within the sarcophagus by the kobolds.
 If all 5 levers within the desk are pulled simultaneously, then the lid will arise and Karerak will awaken.
 Inside are gems and jewelry worth 500 gold.
 In his hands, the lich holds a highly-reflective silver-plated shield with the hideous image of a medusa burned within it.

-Mountain Lair of the Misanthropic Magus - To gain a huge reward, the characters must rescue the Merchant's daughter Fayona from some Bandits who dwell deep within a mountain, home to a reclusive Magus.
+Mountain Lair of the Misanthropic Magus - To gain a huge reward, the characters must rescue the Merchant's daughter Layona from some Bandits, rumoured to be hiding out within a nearby mist-laden mountain.

-Map Key
+Map Kev